Personal fable: Egocentrism and the formal operational stage of cognition

-Elkind introduced the idea of an adolescent egocentrism, which according to him emerges in the midst of the transition to Piaget's formal operational stage of cognition (the final stage in which the individual is capable of abstract thinking: hypothetical and deductive reasoning).
-Although the construct itself remains widely used in research today, there has been no supporting evidence to suggest that adolescent egocentrism follows any age-related pattern (as would be suggested by the assumption that it disappears when adolescents enter the formal operational stage, a stage that some individuals never reach).
+Elkind proposed the concept of teenage egocentrism, which he believes occurs during the transition to Piaget's formal operational stage of cognition (the ultimate stage in which the individual is capable of abstract thinking: hypothetical and deductive reasoning).
+Although the construct is still widely used in research today, there is no evidence that adolescent egocentrism follows any age-related pattern (as would be implied by the assumption that it disappears when adolescents enter the formal operational stage, a stage that some individuals never reach).

 In early, middle, and late adolescence

 The onset of adolescent egocentrism tends to occur at about age 11–13 which is considered early adolescence.
 Since an adolescent is thought to develop the formal operational stage of thinking during this time, the personal fable phenomenon is thought to develop as well.
 There are studies that support this hypothesis, showing that it is during early adolescence that the personal fable is most prominent (this includes both the uniqueness and invulnerability aspects of personal fable).
 It has also been shown that both feelings of uniqueness and invulnerability increase significantly from age 11 to age 13.

 Middle adolescence is generally considered to be around the age range of 14–16.
 Past research has demonstrated that personal fable peaks at about age 13 during early adolescence.
 It has also been speculated that the personal fable phenomenon ought to decline as one moves into middle and then late adolescence.

 Late adolescence is considered to range from the age of 17 to about 23.
 Although Elkind (1967) speculated that the personal fable tends to decrease in late adolescence, there had been evidence of a possible re-emergence of the personal fable (or at least adolescent egocentrism) during late adolescence.
 It is hypothesized that this re-occurrence of adolescent egocentrism may act as a coping mechanism during the transition to new educational and social contexts (moving away to college, for example).
-Perhaps further research into the prevalence of the personal fable in late adolescence is required.
+Current research into the prevalence of the personal fable in late adolescence is not conclusive on this point.
 An additional study was done to analyze whether or not personal fable (and imaginary audience) decreased, increased, or remained stable across an age range from sixth grade to college.
 The results showed that there was no significant difference between age groups with regards to the personal fable phenomenon, although it did seem to decline slightly.
 Also, the results showed that the imaginary audience phenomenon seems to decrease as one ages, more so than personal fable.
 Furthermore, there was a study conducted to analyze the gender differences with regards to the chronicity (the pattern of the behavior across time) of the personal fable phenomenon across early, middle, and late adolescence.
 The results showed that the personal fable phenomenon, including invulnerability and uniqueness, tends to decrease as an individual moves into middle and late adolescence more so for females than for males.